ACU - Talk with Industry Specialists

 Regular volunteer work in your community - through a social justice organisation, sporting, performance, cultural or religious group - may be rewarded through the Community Achievers' Program with entry into an undergraduate degree at ACU with reduced minimum entry scores.

-A successful application means you could receive an offer as early as August to study at ACU.
+A successful application means you could receive an offer as early mid October to study at ACU.

 Who can apply?